The Fluid Mechanics of Splatter Painting: Acknowledgments

 \section{Acknowledgments}

-J.R.R. acknowledges funding from the Spanish MCIN/AEI/10.13039/501100011033 through Grant No. PID2020-114945RB-C21.
+J.R.R. acknowledges financial support from Grant No. PID2023-146809OB-I00 funded by MICIU/AEI/10.13039/501100011033 and by ERDF/UE.
+J.R.R. and L.C. acknowledge funding from the Spanish MCIN/AEI/10.13039/501100011033 through Grant No. PID2020-114945RB-C21.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 882429 (L.C.).
+R.Z. acknowledges the financial of support of the Royce Family Professorship for teaching excellence at Brown University.

-We are very grateful to splat paiting artists Octavio Moctezuma and Caroline Champougny for sharing their expertise on this technique, as well as their paint recipes.
-Many thanks as well to Mithun Ravisankar for his help with the rheological measurements of paints.
+We are very grateful to splatter painting artists Octavio Moctezuma and Caroline Champougny for sharing their expertise on this technique, as well as their paint recipes.
+Many thanks as well to Luc\'{i}a Lacambra-Asensio for the measurements of splatter painting patterns.